Scouts Hereford & Worcester declare a Climate & Ecological Emergency. Find out more... HERE

 Closing date: Current

+Check out the info pack for full details.
 Candidate Pack – The Shire DC Application Pack

 Closing date: Current

-In Scouts terms, Trustees for the District are known as the District Executive Committee.
-The Exec supports the District Volunteer Manager to proactively manage and support adult volunteers and develop the District, ensuring that it runs effectively and enabling the District to provide good quality Scouting for young people.
+Trustees support the District Lead Volunteer to manage and support adult volunteers and develop the District, ensuring that it runs effectively and enabling it to provide good quality Scouting for young people.

 We are currently recruiting for 2 Trustees to support the District.
 Check out the info packs for full details of each role